Adams1991/full_stack_app_prep_questions/hw_full_stack_app_preparation/hw_full_stack_app_preparation.md

 1. What are we using the [MongoDB Driver](http://mongodb.github.io/node-mongodb-native/) for?

 2. Why do we need to use [`ObjectId`](https://mongodb.github.io/node-mongodb-native/api-bson-generated/objectid.html) from the MongoDB driver?
+ObjectId is a unique identifier and is used to identify objects so they can be deleted, updated etc.